 But, you can’t do the same with the projector as they require a right amount of maintenance and you will really have to take care of the lens correctly.
 The lamps on the other die after some years of usage, so it is quite an issue for many people.
 Although there are some LED models that have immense lamp longevity and they don’t even require dusking as they come with a filter.

 TV vs Projector: Space

 Projectors are relatively smaller than TV, and they take a little amount of space for placement.
 The screen can be installed in an empty ceiling or wall, but the projection distance takes most of the places.
 You can’t put anything in-between the lens and the screen.
 This is a deal breaker for urban apartment residents as they don’t have dedicated a swanky room for entertainment purpose.

-TVs may take a right amount of space in the wall, but they don’t gulp down a significant amount of space.
+TVs may take the right amount of space in the wall, but they don’t gulp down a significant amount of space.
 You can comfortably fit them on any side of your room and then enjoy the view from a sofa or bed.

 It is evident that the installation process of projectors is quite complicated and you have to make a lot of plans and calculation to place your projector accurately.
 You need to properly align them so that it can adequately project the image on the screen.
 The wiring process also takes a toll on the installation process as you will have to connect a lot of cables.

 However, the installation process of TV is relatively easy, and you just have to mount them on a wall bracket or standing bracket.
 The wiring part is also straightforward, and you won’t have to brainstorm to connect the cables.